Beyond the Gates (TV series): Development

+Sheila Ducksworth, president of the CBS Studios/NAACP Venture, serves as one of the serial's executive producers.

 On February 23, 2024, it was reported Michele Val Jean was departing The Bold and the Beautiful after having written for the CBS soap opera for 12 years.
 The following month, it announced she was developing a new daytime soap opera that would follow the lives of a wealthy Black family.
 It will be produced by a joint venture of CBS Studios and the NAACP, along with Procter & Gamble Studios.
 Val Jean will serve as head writer and showrunner, and will also executive produce alongside Sheila Ducksworth, Leon Russell, Derrick Johnson and Kimberly Doebereiner.
 On March 15, 2024, it was reported that the series was under "accelerated development".
 On April 15 of the same year, it was reported CBS ordered the serial, originally titled The Gates, to series for debut in January 2025.
 It was later announced the serial would launch "in place" of The Talk.
 (Note: On December 5, 2024, CBS announced reruns of The Price Is Right would air in the 2 p.m.
 ET (UTC−05:00) time slot each weekday from December 23, 2024, to February 14, 2025; reruns of the primetime reboot of Hollywood Squares received a one-week "special" encore of episodes from January 27 to January 31, 2025.
 From February 17 to February 21, Beyond the Gates: Welcome to the Neighborhood aired in replacement of The Price Is Right from 2 p.m. to 2:30 p.m.
 ET, with repeat episodes of The Bold and the Beautiful airing during the second half-hour.)